jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrading-the-systemcontroller-using-the-cli.rst

 #.
 Apply any required software updates.
 After the update is installed ensure
     controller-0 is active.

-    The system must be 'patch current'.
+    The system controller as well as the subclouds must be 'patch current'.
 All software updates related to your current |prod| software release must be uploaded, applied, and installed.

     All software updates to the new |prod| release, only need to be uploaded and applied.
 The install of these software updates will occur automatically